mjbright/LinuxConEU-ContainerOrchestration/ContainerConEU2016_Pres.md

   ## The Big 3 - What does Google Trends say?
   <img src=images/TRENDS_ContainerOrchestrationEngines.png width=500 /><br/>
 <br/>
-Clearly Kubernetes has a lead in *"search trends"*.
+Clearly Kubernetes has a lead in *"search trends"*, or at least Google search trends.

 But we can expect *"Docker Swarm"* to make quick progress thanks to the new *"swarm mode"*